 These are they… who believe that news and information is a public trust; that citizen journalist is the steward of that trust; and better heeled to report from his and her culture to the common welfare.

-With that in mind, our editors — with combined experience working within and among the corridors of power — welcome you to join them in crosschecking the world's decision and policy maker's accountability, and to chronicle where their campaigns have and continue to lead us.
-Our weekly newsletter, essays and interviews offer perspective into the people and influencers of power.
+With that in mind, our contributors — with combined experience working within and among the corridors of power — welcome you to join them in crosschecking the world's policy maker's accountability, and to chronicle where their campaigns have and continue to lead.
+Our weekly newsletter, essays and interviews offer perspective into the politics, brokers and institutions of power.

-We invite you into our now virtual pages where the news of the world is distilled into a weekly message, and leave it with you to decide which stewards best serve the public trust.
+We invite you into our now virtual pages where world events are distilled into a weekly message, and leave it with you to decide which stewards best serve the public trust.

 In 17th century France… a man named Tabarin performed for the Royal Court.
 He sang, danced, told jokes and with stories otherwise improvised his role as the first and most famous Parisian Charlatan.
 Though he performed exclusively for the House of Bourbon by day, it was by night that he took to the streets; digesting what he’d learnt and seen at court with the clever disguise of street performance.
 While political gatherings were considered unlawful in the middle ages, his audiences are believed by historians to be among the ‘Whispers to the French Revolution.’

-Thus, it is the sole and singular mission at The Charlatan to introduce the Ladies and Gentlemen of the world.
-To chronicle their history; connect their concerns; indemnify their customs; and to direct, enlighten and endow the approach to politics-as-lifestyle.
+For 15+ years, Charlatan has endeavored to be "A Trusted Voice" across a diverse continuum of a global community.
+To chronicle their histories; connect their concerns; indemnify their customs; and to direct, enlighten and endow the approach to Politics-as-Lifestyle.